AndrewEllis93/Print-Tuning-Guide/README.md

     ![](Images/KFactor-Print.jpg)
 ## Fine-Tuning and What to Look For

-The pressure advance tower method is usually good enough on its own, provided you measured correctly.
-This can take some experience, however, so here are some things to look out for.
+The above methods are usually good enough on their own.
+Choosing the right height/line, however, can take some experience.
+Here are some things to look out for.
 ### Pressure Advance is Too High
 - Divots or underextrusion at corners and line ends.
 - Gaps between perimeters at corners.